sheerun/blog/_posts/2014-05-17-remote-access-to-docker-with-tls.markdown

 title: Remote access to Docker with TLS
 ---

 By default Docker is only available though UNIX socket.
 It works if you use it locally.
-For remote access, you generally had 3 options:
+For remote access, you generally had three options:

 1. [Hack nginx to forward traffic to Docker](http://blog.james-carr.org/2013/10/30/securing-dockers-remote-api/)
 2. [Use SSH and socat to tunnel connection](http://blog.james-carr.org/2013/10/30/securing-dockers-remote-api/)
 3. [Make Docker daemon listen on exposed port](http://stackoverflow.com/questions/18038985/how-to-connect-to-docker-api-from-another-machine)

-First solution is really cumbersome to setup.
-Second requires socat installed on both server and client.
-This is not secure and anyone can connect or intercept Docker traffic as connection is not encrypted.
+1st solution is really cumbersome to setup.
+2nd requires socat installed on both server and client.
+3rd is not secure and anyone can connect or intercept Docker traffic as connection is not encrypted.

-The situation were hopeless until [Docker implemented TLS auth in 0.10](http://blog.docker.io/2014/04/docker-0-10-quality-and-ops-tooling/).
+The situation was hopeless until [Docker implemented TLS auth in 0.10](http://blog.docker.io/2014/04/docker-0-10-quality-and-ops-tooling/).

 Here are 3 easy steps to setup it: